Skip to main content

-A Trinidad insurance call center delivers FNOL intake, claims status, policy servicing, renewals, and live transfers from native-English Caribbean agents at $12-18 per hour all-in.
-Trinidad and Tobago is the second-largest English-speaking BPO market in the Caribbean.
-For US property and casualty carriers, MGAs, and independent agencies, it offers a one-hour offset from US Eastern Time, a deep professional services workforce, and 40 to 60 percent labor cost reduction versus equivalent US-based teams, with the same TCPA and state insurance regulatory posture.
+A Trinidad insurance call center delivers FNOL intake, claims status, policy servicing, renewals, retention outreach, and TCPA-compliant live transfers from native-English Caribbean agents at $12-18 per hour all-in for non-licensed work and $12-18 per hour for B2B-style lead pre-qualification.
+Trinidad and Tobago is the second-largest English-speaking BPO market in the Caribbean after Jamaica, with a workforce drawn from a long-running banking, insurance, and capital markets sector.
+For US property and casualty carriers, MGAs, and independent agencies, it offers Atlantic Standard Time year-round (a one-hour offset from US Eastern in winter, aligned with Eastern in summer), a deep professional services workforce, and 40 to 60 percent labor cost reduction versus equivalent US-based teams, with the same TCPA and state insurance regulatory posture.
+CFG agents are non-licensed fronters; quoting, binding, claim valuation, and settlement stay with your in-house licensed staff and are reached via warm transfer.

 Trinidad and Tobago has built one of the Caribbean's strongest professional services sectors over the past two decades.
 The country's BPO and back-office industry has grown alongside its established financial services and energy sectors, producing a workforce that is comfortable with regulated work, AMS platforms, and US business norms.